Weakening Raymond soaks southwestern Mexico, no serious damage

-ZIHUATANEJO, Mexico (Reuters) - More heavy rain spawned by Hurricane Raymond as it churned over the Pacific fell on southwestern Mexico on Tuesday, soaking areas hit by record flooding last month, but forecasters said the storm was weakening and appeared unlikely to reach land.
+ACAPULCO, Mexico (Reuters) - More heavy rain spawned by Hurricane Raymond as it churns over the Pacific fell on southwestern Mexico on Tuesday, soaking areas hit by record flooding last month, but forecasters said the storm was weakening and appeared unlikely to reach land.

 The port and schools remained closed in the resort city of Acapulco, which also was battered by tropical storms that struck Mexico in mid-September.
 The freight hub of Lazaro Cardenas to the northwest also was shut.